lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This reduces the need for synthetic fertiliser; promoting sustainable farming practices and reducing environmental impact.
 Studies have shown that incorporating _Azolla_ in rice cultivation can increase crop yields and improve soil health [@Watanabe1981;@bocchi2010].
 Especially when arable land is limited but fresh water is not, _Azolla_ may prove useful to farmers [@Lumpkin1980a].
-There are caveats naturally.
-_Azolla_ growth requires a big amount of fresh water, and the incorporation of _Azolla__ as bio-fertiliser will underperform compared to synthetic fertiliser use.
-This practice is only feasible in areas where fresh water is plentiful and the use of cheap but environmentally damaging synthetic fertiliser is discouraged.

 Beyond its use as a bio-fertiliser, _Azolla_ is also explored as an alternative feed for livestock [@Brouwer2018].
 Its high protein content and rich amino-acid profile make it an excellent supplement for animal diets [@becerra1990;@Bujak2022;@Brouwer2014].